e-sycheung/election_analysis/README.md

 In addition to the previously performed audit, the Colorado Board of Elections would like to see more result analysis.
 1. The number of the voter turnout by county.
-2. The percetage of the voter turnout by county.
+2. The percentage of the voter turnout by county.
 3. The county that had the highest turnout.

+Approach:
+1. Read the data files.
+2. Iterate through rows of csv (for loop)
+3. Place conditionals (if statements)
+4. Filter out the candidates and votes
+5. Perform Mathematical Calculations to needed outputs
+6. Export to .txt file for a clean presentation of results

 ## Challenge Summary

-![County Results](/Practice_Code_&Img/county_result.png?raw=true "County Results") Election-Audit Results:
+![County Results](/Practice_Code_&Img/county_result.png?raw=true "County Results")

+Election-Audit Results:
 - The total number of votes casted in the precinct for this congressional election:
     - 369,711 votes.